Ransomware Cyber Attack ExplainedJuly 16, 2021 | By Comodo

 What You Should Know About Ransomware

-Over the years, the rate of ransomware attacks has increased.
+Over the years, the rate of ransomware cyber attacks has increased.
 In 2013, there were 3.8 million global ransomware attacks.
 The figure climbed to 638 million attacks in 2016.
 That’s almost a 20000% increase within a year.

 Although the attacks reduced in subsequent years, it has become more dangerous.
 Most of the ransomware attacks that happened in 2016 didn’t quite hit their targets.
 The next year, 2017 saw massive attacks that crippled millions of PC users worldwide.